Amit-Naudiyal/rackspace-k8s-webapi/README.md

 ## Assumptions

-- There is a linux /mac system where all below commands will be executed.
+- There is a local linux /mac system where all below commands will be executed.
 - kubectl binary (version 1.21) is installed on the system.
+- Helm binary (version >=v3.9.0) is installed on the system.

+## Declarations

+- For this assignment, us-east-1 region is used for AWS resources.

 ## Step by Step Process